MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/shared-calling-setup.md

 The emergency location provided to the emergency services through the emergency call is determined in the following order:

-1. Actual location of user -- dynamically obtained by the Teams client.
+1. Actual location of user--dynamically obtained by the Teams client.

-2. Location assigned to the phone number assigned to the resource account specified in the Shared Calling policy -- statically obtained.
+2. Location assigned to the phone number assigned to the resource account specified in the Shared Calling policy--statically obtained.

 For more information about emergency calling and how location is determined, see [Manage emergency calling](what-are-emergency-locations-addresses-and-call-routing.md) and [Configure dynamic emergency calling](configure-dynamic-emergency-calling.md).